IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 ### 1. publishBuildRecord
 Publish the build record to the IBM Cloud DevOps, there are 4 required parameters:

-1. gitBranch
+1. gitBranch - the name of the git branch
-2. gitCommit
+2. gitCommit - the commit id of the repo
-3. gitRepo
+3. gitRepo - the url of the git repo
 4. result - the result of the build stage, the value should be either "SUCCESS" or "FAIL"

 Here is a usage example